Non-exponential decay of a collective excitation in an atomic ensemble coupled to a one-dimensional waveguide: Model and Results

 Here, $\omega_q = c q - \omega_0$ denotes the dispersion relation for the photons, which is assumed to be linear around the resonance frequency $\omega_0$ of the atoms.
 The bosonic operator $a_q^\dagger$ ($a_q$) describes the creation (annihilation) of a photon with momentum $q$.
 We have introduced a cut-off parameter $q_c$, which accounts for the momentum regime, where the description of the dispersion relation by a linear spectrum is valid.
-In the experimentally relevant regime with $N \gamma \ll c q_c \ll k$, the cut-off can be removed in the derivation of the master equation; see below.
-Then, the electric field operator is given by
+In the experimentally relevant regime with $N \gamma \ll c q_c \ll ck$, the cut-off can be removed in the derivation of the master equation; see below.